SimonDesc/order_nest/README.md

 ## Latest Updates 🔄

+### 03/2024 (2)
+- 🌟**Features:** In the dashboard, modification of tab navigation.
+Now one tab for each status.
+Some status labels changed.
+New label to print all baguettes to be prepared.
+- 🎨**Design:** New icon set for improved homegeinity.
+Add a favicon of the OrderNest Logo.
+- 🔧**Small Changes:** paid information added on the order ticket.

 ### 03/2024
 - 🎨**Design:** Changes to the navbar -> now in vertical for aesthetic and better visualization.
 - 🔧**Small Changes:** Ticket printing now have prices and date.